Skip to Content

 Scan button logic

-This is where we add the logic to scan a barcode and retrieve the data for that product.
+This is where we added the logic to scan a barcode and retrieve the data for that product.

 Set Data Variable

-Add a connector from the top Get record option to the Set data variable option.
+Connect the top Get record output to the Set data variable input.

 Add connector